ehealthsuisse/EPR-by-example/files/RetrieveDocumentSet.md

 ### Response Message

-The following snippet displays a sample response recorded during the EPR projectathon in September 2020, with abbrevations to increase readability.
+The following snippet displays a sample response recorded during the EPR projectathon in September 2020, with abrevations to increase readability.
 The raw request file may be found **[here](../samples/ITI-43_response_raw.xml)**.

 The SOAP *Header* element of the response conveys the following information: